 In 1982, about to be remarried, I knew I had to give up the name I'd acquired with my first marriage.
 I didn't want either to assume my future husband's name or to return to my father's name.
 Although friends worried that I was losing an already substantial list of publications, I changed my name to Ascher, my mother's family name, and the name of a beloved uncle—a move I have never regretted.

-Looking back the several decades I spent in university institutes, studying racial and economic inequality in public education, were influenced by both my refugee background and my mother's activism in Topeka.
+Looking back, the several decades I spent in university institutes, studying racial and economic inequality in public education, were influenced by both my refugee background and my mother's activism.
 I also wrote more personally and directly about the lingering effects of my refugee past during my early mornings, weekends and on vacations.

 The Flood, first published in 1987, describes a fictionalized ten-year-old in a refugee family in Topeka in 1951, the year Oliver Brown sued the Topeka Board of Education, and the town was overrun by floods.
 The novel was revised and republished in 1995, when it was featured in a multi-school and college "Ethnicity in America" program in the North Country of New York State.

 In 2007, I left New York City for the woods of northwest Connecticut.
-Having retired from my research job, I've been able to focus entirely on the writing I want to do.
-A year later, I published a memoir, Afterimages.
-Part I of the memoir rethinks from an adult's perspective what it was like to grow up in Kansas in the shadow of the Holocaust; Part I describes a long stay in Vienna in which I discovered more about my father's life before his forced flight from Austria, as the same time as I reflected on who he had been to me.
+Having retired from my research job, I've been able to devote as much time and energy as I want to my own writing.
+In 2008, I published a memoir, Afterimages.
+Part I of the memoir rethinks from an adult's perspective what it was like to grow up in Kansas in the shadow of the Holocaust; Part II interweaves my description of a long stay in Vienna in which I discovered more about my father's life before his forced flight from Austria, with reflections on who he was to me.

 In 2015, I published A Call From Spooner Street, a novel about the reconciliation of an adult daughter and her aging refugee father, a former German literature professor.
 This novel allowed me to heal a final wound left by my father's death through imagining a reconciliation I had never had with him.